Hibiscus

 Floral Formula & Features

-Bracteate (epicalyx of 5-8 bracts), radially symmetrical (actinomorphic), bisexual, 5 fused sepals, 5 free petals, numerous stamens fused into staminal column surrounding style, 5 fused carpels with superior ovary
+Bracteate (epicalyx present), actinomorphic, bisexual, 5 fused sepals forming calyx, 5 free petals, numerous stamens fused into a prominent staminal tube, 5 fused carpels with superior ovary

 Names in Different Languages